MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-B-Test-Procedures/section-430.23.md

 (i) The representative average-use cycle of 365 cycles per year;

-(ii) The average per-cycle energy consumption for the specified cycle type, determined according to section 6.2 of appendix A to this subpart; and
+(ii) The average per-cycle energy consumption for the specified cycle type, determined according to appendix A of this subpart; and

 (iii) The representative average unit cost of electricity in dollars per kilowatt-hour as provided by the Secretary.